wazuh/wazuh-documentation/source/installation-guide/index.rst

 This section, however, will explain how to build a production environment that provides high availability and scalability of the services.

-The Introduction document will go through the basic concepts and architecture of the Wazuh production environment and the Further configuration section will provide the additional information about tuning the Wazuh-Elastic Stack environment.
+The Introduction document will go through the basic concepts and architecture of the Wazuh production environment.

 .. topic:: Contents